mrjgreen/db-sync/README.md

   table                                      The fully qualified database table to sync.

 Options:
-  -b, --block-size=BLOCK-SIZE                The maximum block to use for when comparing [default: 1024]
+  -b, --block-size=BLOCK-SIZE                The maximum block to use for when comparing. [default: 1024]
-      --charset=CHARSET                      The charset to use for database connections [default: "utf8"] -c, --columns=COLUMNS                      Columns to sync - all columns not "ignored" will be included by default (multiple values allowed)
+      --charset=CHARSET                      The charset to use for database connections. [default: "utf8"] -c, --columns=COLUMNS                      Columns to sync - all columns not "ignored" will be included if not specified.
+Primary key columns will be included automatically. (multiple values allowed)
+  -C, --comparison=COMPARISON                Columns from the list of synced columns to use to create the hash - all columns not "ignored" will be included if not specified.
+Primary key columns will be included automatically. (multiple values allowed)
-  -C, --config=CONFIG                        A path to a config.ini file from which to read values [default: "config.ini"]
+  -f, --config-file=CONFIG-FILE              A path to a config.ini file from which to read values. [default: "dbsync.ini"]
-      --delete                               Remove rows from the target table that do not exist in the source -e, --execute                              Perform the data write on non-matching blocks -h, --help                                 Show this usage information -i, --ignore-columns=IGNORE-COLUMNS        Columns to ignore.
+      --delete                               Remove rows from the target table that do not exist in the source.
+  -e, --execute                              Perform the data write on non-matching blocks.
+  -h, --help                                 Show this usage information.
+  -i, --ignore-columns=IGNORE-COLUMNS        Columns to ignore.
 Will not be copied or used to create the hash. (multiple values allowed)
-  -x, --ignore-comparison=IGNORE-COMPARISON  Columns to ignore from the hash.
+  -I, --ignore-comparison=IGNORE-COMPARISON  Columns to ignore from the hash.
 Columns will still be copied. (multiple values allowed)
-  -p, --password=PASSWORD                    The password for the specified user.
+  -p, --password[=PASSWORD]                  The password for the specified user.
 Will be solicited on the tty if not given.
-  -u, --user=USER                            The name of the user to connect with. [default: currentuser] -s, --transfer-size=TRANSFER-SIZE          The maximum copy size to use for when comparing [default: 8]
+  -u, --user=USER                            The name of the user to connect with. [default: <CURRENT USER>] -s, --transfer-size=TRANSFER-SIZE          The maximum copy size to use for when comparing. [default: 8]
       --target.user=TARGET.USER              The name of the user to connect to the target host with if different to the source.
       --target.table=TARGET.TABLE            The name of the table on the target host if different to the source.
       --target.password=TARGET.PASSWORD      The password for the target host if the target user is specified.
 Will be solicited on the tty if not given.
-      --where=WHERE                          A where clause to apply to the tables
+      --where=WHERE                          A where clause to apply to the tables.
 ~~~